 A year-long study, comparing the effects of aerobic and anaerobic exercise, demonstrated that the combination of both resulted in the most fat loss.

-Insulin resistance is likely to play a large role in weight gain.
+Insulin resistance is likely to play a large role in weight gain and can lead to type 2 diabetes.
 This is the state where your body doesn’t effectively respond to the hormone insulin.